azer/prova-retired/README.md

 ## Features

 - No configuration needed.
-- NodeJS, Components, any kind of CommonJS structured projects supported.
+- Can be used for both testing on NodeJS and browsers.
+- Automatically runs tests on a file change, in open browsers.
-- Headless testing
+- Headless testing with PhantomJS supported
 - Beautified error outputs
-- Automatically runs tests on a file change, in open browsers
 - ChaiJS is injected to every module to avoid repeating.

 ## Install